mongodb/docs/source/includes/list-table-alert-settings-response-om.rst

      - Number of minutes to wait between successive notifications for unacknowledged alerts that are not resolved.

+   * - notifications.notificationToken
+     - string
+     - HipChat API token.
+Populated for ``HIP_CHAT`` notifications.
+       If the token later becomes invalid, |onprem| sends an email to the Project owner and eventually removes the token.

    * - notifications.orgName
      - string
      - Flowdock organization name in lower-case letters.
 This is